whowechina/iidx_pico/README.md

 ## Features
 * Cool thin design.
-* Three variants: IIDX Pico, IIDX Teeny, and IIDX Jumbo.
+* Many variants: IIDX Pico, IIDX Teeny, IIDX Jumbo and IIDX Itsy.
 * Foldable with soft hinge.
 * Now supports both Hall effect switches and mechanical switches.
 * Customizable lights and effects.
 * HID lights.
+* IIDX Visa card holder.
 * All source files open.

 ## Change Notes
-* IIDX Pico, IIDX Teeny, and IIDX Jumbo have been integrated into this repository for better management.
+* All IIDX Pico variants have been integrated into this repository for better management.
 * The old IIDX Teeny repository has been archived and will be no longer updated.
 * Old files have been moved to the Gen1Archive directory, but can also be found in the historical versions.